 It may be possible that a member of staff acts in a way that does not cause risk to children but is however inappropriate.
 A member of staff who has a concern about another member of staff should inform the Headteacher about their concern.
 The Headteacher will decide whether the concern has sufficient merit to record using a Low-level Record of Concern Form.
 They will consider all the facts regarding the concern including where the concern originated.
-If the Headteacher cannot be contacted or the concern is about the Headteacher, Trust Central Services should be contacted in the following order until a person is reached: CEO - Andrew Wilson, Director of School and People Development - Craig Brown and HR - Nicola Wall.
+If the Headteacher cannot be contacted or the concern is about the Headteacher, the Trust Central Team should be contacted in the following order, until a person is reached: CEO - Andrew Wilson, Director of Education - Craig Brown and People Manager - Nicola Wall.

-Keeping Children Safe in Education September 2023
+Keeping Children Safe in Education September 2024

-The following is taken from Keeping Children Safe in Education September 2023
+The following is taken from Keeping Children Safe in Education September 2024

-- 424 As part of their whole school approach to safeguarding, schools and colleges should ensure that they promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately. - 425 Creating a culture in which all concerns about adults are shared responsibly and with the right person, recorded and dealt with appropriately, is critical.
-If implemented correctly, this should - enable schools and colleges to identify inappropriate, problematic or concerning behaviour early; - minimise the risk of abuse; and - ensure that adults working in or on behalf of the school or college are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the institution.
+431As part of their whole school approach to safeguarding, schools and colleges should ensure that they promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.

+432Creating a culture in which all concerns about adults are shared responsibly and with the right person, recorded and dealt with appropriately, is critical.
+If implemented correctly, this should:

+- enable schools and colleges to identify inappropriate, problematic or concerning behaviour early; - minimise the risk of abuse; and - ensure that adults working in or on behalf of the school or college are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the institution.